webbestmaster/typescript-project/readme.virtual-machine.md

 ```

 after that copy id_rsa_digital_ocean.pub into authorized_keys in /home/user_name/.ssh/authorized_keys
-after that your should be able to shh user_name@123.123.123.123 without enter a password
+after that you should be able to shh user_name@123.123.123.123 without enter a password

 #### disable root user